xalbd/taskbruin/docs/database.md

 Front-end development should just use the data in the production database.
 To develop, you just need to set up your environment variables.

 To do this, make a copy of `.env.TEMPLATE` and name it `.env`.
 Navigate to the Neon dashboard and select the main branch and main-db database.
-Reveal the password by clicking the static rectangle, enable "Pooled connection", and update your `.env`'s `DATABASE_URL` with the given psql string. **Then, importantly, append `?sslmode=require` at the end of the DATABASE_URL.**
+Reveal the password by clicking the static rectangle, enable "Pooled connection", and update your `.env`'s `DATABASE_URL` with the given psql string.

 If back-end development pushes any changes to main, pull them to ensure API functionality.